NINDS CDE Notice of Copyright

 Scoring: The total possible score is 30 points (total for each domain: Visuospatial/executive – 5, Naming – 3, Memory – None, Attention – 6, Language – 3, Abstraction – 2, Delayed recall – 5, Orientation – 6).
 A normal score is greater than or equal to 26 points.
-The suggested cut-off score [MCI or Alzheimer's disease (AD)] is any score less than 26.
+The original suggested cut-off score [MCI or Alzheimer's disease (AD)] was any score less than 26.
 One point is added for an individual who has 12 years or fewer of formal education; however the total possible score remains the same.
-Note that additional studies of optimizing cut-points in different populations are currently underway.
+A recent meta-analysis indicated that a score of 23 was more valid, resulting in fewer false positive.

 Psychometric Properties: There are strong validation studies emerging across patient populations (e.g., cerebrovascular, MCI/AD, Parkinson's disease).

 Nasreddine ZS, Phillips NA, Bedirian V, Charbonneau S, Whitehead V, Collin I, Cummings JL, Chertkow H. The Montreal Cognitive Assessment, MoCA: a brief screening tool for mild cognitive impairment.J Am Geriatr Soc.
 2005;53:695–699.